Bitcoin: Fee-Based Security Modeling

-First, they’d have to acquire the majority of dedicated ASIC hardware for bitcoin mining.
-These are often in short supply, meaning if they tried to buy up a significant portion of new mining rigs from manufacturers and old mining rigs from the second-hand market, they’d likely be unable to, and the market would notice.
+First, they’d have to acquire the majority of dedicated ASIC hardware for Bitcoin mining.
+These are often in short supply.
+If they tried to buy up a significant portion of new mining rigs from manufacturers and old mining rigs from the second-hand market, they’d likely be unable to, and the market would notice.
 As I write this, new mining rigs are sold out months in advance.

 If they were to build their own mining rigs in some covert way, down to custom chips via their own foundry (and very few countries have sizable foundries), it would be a long and challenging process and require avoiding information leaks.
 This would be a multi-billion dollar long-term effort in secret.

-The difficulty and cost for this type of attack is why so far it has not occurred for bitcoin, and why only a large state actor, or collection of state actors, who are particularly hostile to bitcoin’s existence and not concerned with the potentially unprofitable nature of the attack, could conceivably attempt it.
+The difficulty and cost for this type of attack are why so far it has not occurred for Bitcoin and why only a large state actor, or collection of state actors, who are particularly hostile to bitcoin’s existence and not concerned with the potentially unprofitable nature of the attack, could conceivably attempt it.

-However, if it’s going to remain as successful as it has been, Bitcoin does have to grow a sustainable fee market to keep those types of attacks very expensive.
+However, if it’s going to remain as successful as it has been, Bitcoin does have to grow a sustainable fee market to keep those attacks very expensive.

 Indeed, that’s what we should expect to occur over time.
-Paying a huge percentage of the market capitalization in security each year made sense in the beginning when the protocol was small, vulnerable, and highly inflationary, but in the long run from a large market size and small issuance rate, something more like 0.5% to 1.5% of market capitalization spent on security would probably be appropriate.
+Paying a huge percentage of the market capitalization in security each year made sense in the beginning when the protocol was small, vulnerable, and highly inflationary, but in the long run, from a large market size and low issuance rate, something more like 0.5% to 1.5% of market capitalization spent on security would probably be appropriate.

-Ideally, the security spending rate should be large enough in absolute terms to deter most realistic attacks, and large enough as percentage of the market cap or annual settled value to make attacks uneconomic, while not so large as to make normal settlement transactions uneconomic due to needlessly high fees.
+Ideally, the security spending rate should be large enough in absolute terms to deter most realistic attacks and large enough as a percentage of the market cap or annual settled value to make attacks uneconomic while not so large as to make normal settlement transactions uneconomic due to needlessly high fees.

-After the next supply halving in 2024, bitcoin’s inflation rate will be less than 1% per year, and it will continue dropping every 4 years from there asymptotically toward zero, so in order to maintain something like a 0.5%-1.5% ongoing security rate as a percentage of market capitalization, it’ll need to develop a sizable and persistent fee market.
+After the next supply halving in 2024, bitcoin’s inflation rate will be less than 1% per year.
+It will continue dropping every 4 years from there asymptotically toward zero, so to maintain something like a 0.5%-1.5% ongoing security rate as a percentage of market capitalization, it’ll need to develop a sizable and persistent fee market.